suhajda3/serverless-business-card/README.md

 The issue with this method is that CloudFormation automatically creates an index.js file and doesn't look for the specified Node.js version.
 Since Node.js 18.x index.js is no longer default.
 You will need to rename index.js to index.mjs.
 Everything else is the same.

 ![CloudFormation template](https://github.com/suhajda3/serverless-business-card/blob/main/assets/CloudFormation-template.png?raw=true)

+### Use a custom Domain

+For a more friendly URL, you can use your own subdomain instead of the Lambda Function URL.
+Don't forget that Lambda Function URL's are HTTPS only.
+You will need a redirect or if you prefer to use DNS (CNAME) you will need a valid HTTPS certificate for that domain.
+You can use one of the [free-for.life domains](https://free-for.life/#/?id=domains) for this purpose.

 ## Files